enviodev/docs/docs/subgraph-migration-tutorial.md

 ## 4. Write event handlers and update the config

-Function names for event handlers will be generated from `envio codegen` and the existing event handlers file for hosted subgraph can be migrated over in the language chosen.
+Function names for event handlers will be generated from `envio codegen` and the existing event handlers file for hosted subgraph can be manually migrated in the language chosen.

 Migration script automatically populates the events section of the config file.
 Linking of specific events to entities needs to be done manually.
+This is required to indicate the entities each event is required to load and update.

 ## 5. Start the indexer

-Run `envio start` and indexer will begin indexing as per the files migrated from the hosted subgraph.
+Run `envio start` and the indexer will begin indexing as per the files migrated from the hosted subgraph.